 The Original Echo: Voice Control with a Beefy Speaker

 Let’s start with the original products, for comparison’s sake.
 The first-gen Echo was a wine-bottle-sized speaker, with far-field always-listening microphones that allowed you to talk to it from across the room.
 It can answer questions, play music, control smarthome devices, and act as an intercom of sorts with other Echos.
 Many of these new features came as software updates, and if you have an Amazon Echo now, it’ll probably still get some new features in the future.
 Here’s a roundup of everything you can do with the Echo.

 Amazon has stopped selling the original Echo on its website, but you can still get it at Whole Foods while supplies last, as well as grab both the black and white versions refurbished for $130 on amazon.com.
 We also recommend grabbing them used for cheap—apparently a lot of people are buying them, not using them, and then trying to fence them on Craigslist and OfferUp later on.

-The Echo Dot ($50) is a tiny, inexpensive version of the original Echo—it can do everything the original Echo could, without taking up as much space (although it’s missing the nice, big speaker).
-However, to make up for the lack of speaker, it contains a line out port that lets you hook it up to your stereo or other big, high-quality speakers.
-(The original Echo did not have this, but all the new Echos do.)
+The Echo Dot ($50) is a tiny, inexpensive version of the original Echo—it can do everything a regular Echo can, but without taking up as much space (although it’s missing the nice, big speaker).
+However, to make up for the lack of speaker, it contains a line out port that lets you hook it up to your stereo or other big, high-quality speaker.
+Keep in mind, though, that all of the newer Echos have a line out port now.

 The original Echo Dot contained a volume wheel along the top, just like the original Echo.
 However, that was shortly discontinued, and replaced with a cheaper version that contained volume buttons instead.

 The Amazon Tap: A Battery-Powered Bluetooth Speaker with Alexa